 Overview of Recommendation and Impact

-Below are suggestions for the findings with bad and poor ratings from Severity Scale (Table 7).
+Below are suggestions based on the findings with poor and bad ratings from the Severity Scale (Table 7).

 Levels of impact: